Heather Doram

 Heather Doram is an Antiguan artist, actor, activist and educator, who is the designer of Antigua and Barbuda's national costume.
-In 2002 she was awarded the Grand Cross of the Most Illustrious Order of Merit (Antigua) in recognition of her lifetime achievements.
+In 2002 she was awarded the Grand Cross of the Most Illustrious Order of Merit in recognition of her lifetime achievements.

 Biography

-Born in Antigua, to a seamstress mother and a father who worked in sugar industries, Doram's family lived on a number of sugar estates due to her father's work.
+Born in Antigua to a seamstress mother and a father who worked in sugar industries, Doram's family lived on a number of sugar estates due to her father's work.
 She attended Antigua Girls' High School in St John's and subsequently studied for an Associate Degree in Education from the University of the West Indies.
 She returned to teach at her former school and a few years later was awarded funding to study for a BFA in Textiles at the Edna Manley College of the Visual and Performing Arts in Kingston.

 In 1994, Doram received a scholarship that enabled her to study for an MA degree at Savannah College of Art and Design (SCAD), where her work was chosen to represent the university at the Venice Biennale.
 After her graduation, SCAD also purchased the majority of her thesis portfolio for its permanent collection.

 On her return to Antigua, she worked for the Ministry of Education, advising them on arts curricula, and in 2003 was appointed Director of Culture.
 Her works include a mural at V.C.
 Bird International Airport, as well as collages and woven wall-hangings.
 She designed award-winning carnival costumes designed with her husband Connie Doram.
 In 2020 she called for revisions to be made to the Antigua Carnival costume judging criteria, in order to include and acknowledge the significance of new styles of mas (masquerade costumes).
 She retired in 2006.

 In addition to her work as an artist and educator, Doram also has a successful acting career, which began in the 1990s.
 She has appeared in film, television and stage roles that include: The Vagina Monologues, The Sweetest Mango, and a monologue by Zahra Airall.